Isaiahfeldt/Chestnut/README.md

 # Chestnut

-Chestnut is a Minecraft plugin that watches specific blocks and sends customizable webhook messages when something happens to them.
+Chestnut is a Minecraft plugin that watches specific blocks and sends customizable Discord webhook messages when something happens to them.
 <br>Use it to keep an eye on mailboxes, redstone torches, and more, with alerts that
 can be fully tailored to match your style and needs.